Quantum mutual information and quantumness vectors for multi-qubit systems: Simple illustrations

 \subsection{Four-qubit states}

-In case of four-qubit system, there are three dissension vectors, in track-I and two vectors and one symmetric discord in track-II.
-The exact form of these vectors in track-I are,
+In case of four-qubit system, there are three dissension vectors, ($\vec{\delta}_1^1$, $\vec{\delta}_2^1$, $\vec{\delta}_3^1$) in track-I and two vectors, ($\vec{\delta}_1^2$, $\vec{\delta}_2^2$) and one symmetric discord, $\delta_3^2$ in track-II.
+The single qubit and two qubit measurement strategies are discussed above.
+For three qubit measurements we have considered eight orthogonal non-maximally entangled three qubit GHZ class states with at least four parameters on which we will perform optimization.